ausaccessfed/shibboleth-idp-installer/common-error.md

 ```

-The AAF installer uses the ansible package.
-This package is available in the EPEL package library.
-It has a dependency of python-jinja2, which is in the server-optional package library as shown below.
+The AAF installer uses the ansible package.This package is available in the EPEL package library.It has a dependency of python-jinja2, which is in the server-optional package library as shown below.

 ```
 yum list ansible python-jinja2